 Freedom Beach is one of the smaller Koh Tao beaches but the beauty and scenic vibes make up for its size.
-Freedom Beach is a must-see location on your list of things to do in Koh Tao!
 This fine white sandy beach is tucked away under a shady palm tree and mangrove jungle with some of the clearest, bluest water on the island.

 Full blog post: Freedom Beach Koh Tao

-Next on this list of epic things to do in Koh Tao is Shark Bay, also known by the local name Thian Og Bay, which is rated one of the best Koh Tao snorkeling spots on the island.
+Next on this list of Koh Tao things to do is Shark Bay (also known by the local name Thian Og Bay) which is rated one of the best snorkeling spots on the island.
 Shark Bay Koh Tao aptly gets its name from the frequent blacktip reef sharks that enter the bay.

 WHERE IS SHARK BAY KOH TAO

 WHAT TO EXPECT AT SHARK BAY

-There is lots of exploring to do at Shark Bay Koh Tao and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.
+There is lots of exploring to do at Shark Bay and you MUST go snorkeling to try your luck at spotting a blacktip reef shark.
 The sharks are harmless so you don’t have to worry about being bitten, just be sure to give them their space to move around.
-Also, keep a sharp eye for some green sea turtles that frequently get around Shark Bay!
+Also, keep a sharp eye for some green sea turtles that frequent the bay!

-Unfortunately, I didn’t encounter any blacktip reef sharks at Shark Bay Koh Tao but I was lucky to swim with a turtle that I spotted cruising around!
+Unfortunately, I didn’t encounter any blacktip reef sharks at Shark Bay but I was lucky to swim with a turtle that I spotted cruising around.